-(A) In accordance with Ohio Revised Code 1533.84, the chief of the division of wildlife hereby establishes standards for shooting ranges in Ohio.
+(A) In accordance with section 1533.84 of the Revised Code, the chief of the division of wildlife hereby establishes standards for shooting ranges in Ohio.
 These standards address noise levels, hours of operation, and safety.
-Private or public shooting ranges in Ohio should substantially comply with these standards to receive the civil and criminal immunities granted under Ohio Revised Code 1533.85.
+Private or public shooting ranges in Ohio should substantially comply with these standards to receive the civil and criminal immunities granted under section 1533.85 of the Revised Code.

 (B) Private and public shooting ranges in Ohio should substantially comply with the listed noise or sound levels that are set to prevent hearing damage and eliminate nuisance noise complaints.
-Noise or sound level guidelines are described or explained in great detail in "The NRA Range Source Book, Section I, Chapter six, (1999 Edition)."
+Noise or sound level guidelines are described or explained in great detail in "The NRA Range Source Book, 2012 edition ."
 For the purpose of the chief of the division of wildlife's standards for shooting ranges, the following noise or sound levels apply:

 (C) The hours of operation for shooting ranges shall be from seven a.m. to ten p.m. daily, except for indoor or archery ranges.

 (D) Private and public shooting ranges should substantially comply with safety guidelines generally recognized and accepted by the national rifle association (NRA).
-Suggested safety guidelines are described or explained in great detail in "The NRA Range Source Book, Section I, Chapter 2, (1999 Edition)."
+Suggested safety guidelines are described or explained in great detail in "The NRA Range Source Book, 2012 edition ."
 For the purpose of the chief of the division of wildlife's standards for shooting ranges, private and public shooting ranges shall have an implemented safety plan that substantially includes, but is not limited to, the following items:

 (1) A description of the range that stipulates how, when, why, and by whom the facility will be used.